vsrinivas/fuchsia/vim/README.md

 1. Update your login script

-   Steps #2 and #3 depend on variables set in `env.sh` and by the `fset` command.
+   Steps #2 and #3 depend on configuration set by the `fx set` command.
 Add these lines to your startup script (typically `~/.bashrc`).

    ```
-   source /path-to-fuchsia-dir/scripts/env.sh
+   export FUCHSIA_DIR=/path/to/fuchsia-dir
-   fset x86-64
+   fx set x86-64
    ```

 1. Update your vim startup file